 How much fruit?

 Strawberry Jam can ONLY be made in rather small batches - about 6 cups at a time - like the directions on the pectin say, DO NOT increase the recipes or the jam won't "set" (jell, thicken).
 (WHY?
 Alton Brown on the Food Channel says pectin can overcook easily and lose its thickening properties.
 It is easier and faster to get an even heat distribution in smaller batches.
 It takes about 8 cups of raw, unprepared berries per batch.
 For triple berry jam, I use 4 cups of mushed (slightly crushed) strawberries, 1 cup of raspberries and 1 cup of blackberries.
-For strawberry-only jam; you’ll need 6 cups of mushed strawberries.
+For strawberry-only jam; you will need 6 cups of mushed strawberries.

 Step 2 - Wash the jars and lids